 The House Sparrow is a small, social bird known for its strong connection to human habitats (Chamberlain et al., 2007; Shaw et al., 2008).
 It demonstrates remarkable adaptability and flourishes across diverse environments.
 House Sparrows inhabit diverse environments globally, especially in areas influenced by human presence (Anderson, 2006).
 House Sparrows exhibit opportunistic nesting behaviour, utilising a range of locations for nest construction (Von Post & Smith, 2015; Pegu et al., 2024).
 A nest was constructed by them within constructed environments, including edifices, illumination fixtures, ventilation openings, and ledges of windows.
 They also nest in tree hollows, dense underbrush, and beneath rooftops.
 When available, artificial nest boxes may also be used (Indykiewicz, 1991; Balaji, 2014; Pandian, 2023).The nests exhibit a loose construction, taking on either a dome or cup shape, influenced by their specific location (Collias & Collias, 2014).
 Nests are constructed from a variety of materials, including grass, straw, feathers, twigs, paper scraps, and other soft substances.
 Our observation revealed that the House Sparrow exhibited a distinct preference for small artificial nests.
 The nests were meticulously built with delicate coconut fibres and thoroughly dried grasses, creating a soft and inviting nesting habitat.
 The location of the nests was a crucial factor in their selection.
 The nests were positioned in trees adjacent to buildings, reflecting the House Sparrow’s inherent inclination to nest near human habitats.
 The existence of structures probably contributed to a feeling of safety, in addition to facilitating access to food resources.
 The trees provided shade and enhanced protection against predators and severe weather conditions.
 The results indicate that thoughtfully constructed and strategically positioned artificial nests can significantly enhance the nesting preferences of House Sparrows.
 In light of the decreasing numbers in certain urban regions attributed to habitat loss and environmental shifts, the implementation of artificial nests in appropriate sites presents a significant conservation approach (James Reynolds et al., 2019).
 By ensuring secure nesting locations, we can aid in the conservation of this small but ecologically significant bird species.

 The Indian Robin is a small, dynamic bird recognised for its unique upright stance, elongated tail, and harmonious vocalisations (Clement, 2016).
 The Indian Robin demonstrates remarkable adaptability to diverse habitats, typically inhabiting regions characterised by a mix of trees, shrubs, and open areas conducive to foraging.
 It is often observed in dry grasslands, rocky terrains, and hilly landscapes, as well as in agricultural fields, village peripheries, and close to human dwellings.
-Cup-shaped nests were constructed using grass, twigs, leaves, and root fibres (Jahan, 2018).
+Cup-shaped nests were constructed using grass, twigs, leaves, and root fibres (Jahan et al., 2018).
 Our observation revealed that the Indian Robin showed a preference for nests constructed from natural materials, including grass, twigs, leaves, and coconut fibres (Figure 3 (b)).
 The installation of these nests in trees creates a secure and elevated habitat for the birds.
 The selected nesting materials closely mirrored those utilised by Indian Robins in their natural habitat, providing both comfort and protection for their eggs and chicks.
 Their choice for tree-installed nests underscores a natural tendency towards hidden and secure nesting locations, which provide protection from predators and environmental disruptions.

 5. Conclusion